-14 Does the application package include a valid Certificate of Clean Hands?
-15 Does the application package include IRS W-9 Tax Form?
-16 If the Applicant is a nonprofit organization does the application package include a Tax Exemption Affirmation Letter?
-17 Does the application package include the applicant's current fiscal year budget?
-18 Does the application package include the applicant's most recent audited or unaudited financial statements?
-19 Does the application package include a Separation of Duties Policy as described in Section 3.4 subsection (h) of the RFA?
-20 If funded by Renewable Energy Development Fund (REDF) and the Applicant is seeking to qualify as a Certified Business Enterprise (CBE) is the current District CBE certificate included?
-21 Is the Applicant registered in the System for Award Management (SAM)?
-22 If the Applicant is eligible to claim indirect costs and is claiming more than10% of direct costs, does the application package include supporting documentation for the indirect cost rate?
-23 If applicable, does the application package include letters of support from other entities?
-24 If requested, does the application include resumes of key personnel mentioned in the application?
+13 Does the application package include a valid Certificate of Clean Hands?
+14 Does the application package include IRS W-9 Tax Form?
+15 If the Applicant is a nonprofit organization does the application package include a Tax Exemption Affirmation Letter?
+16 Does the application package include the applicant's current fiscal year budget?
+17 Does the application package include the applicant's most recent audited or unaudited financial statements?
+18 Does the application package include a Separation of Duties Policy as described in Section 3.5 subsection (h) of the RFA?
+19 If funded by Renewable Energy Development Fund (REDF) and the Applicant is seeking to qualify as a Certified Business Enterprise (CBE) is the current District CBE certificate included?
+20 Is the Applicant registered in the System for Award Management (SAM)?
+21 If the Applicant is eligible to claim indirect costs and is claiming more than 10% of direct costs, does the application package include supporting documentation for the indirect cost rate?
+22 If applicable, does the application package include letters of support from other entities?
+23 If requested, does the application include resumes of key personnel mentioned in the application?
+24 If applicable, does the application identify District agencies from which funds were received, including the project title, amount paid, and what was accomplished?
+25 Does the application include a work plan?